MGLvanVeen/PanTompkins_algorithm_neonates_MATLAB/README.md

    **Note:** The initial detected R-peak data may contain false detections due to the adaptation of the threshold.
 It is recommended to exclude the first detected R-peak(s) when analyzing the results.

 4. **Re-search**:
-   - If a QRS complex is not detected within 166% of the average RR interval, calculated from the most recent 8 detected R-peaks, the algorithm searches for the largest peak in that interval.
+   - If a QRS complex is not detected within 166% of the average RR interval (calculated from the most recent 8 detected R-peaks), the algorithm searches for the largest peak in that interval.
-   - The re-search process uses a secondary threshold (`THRESHOLD I2`) to increase sensitivity while ensuring false detections are minimized.
+   - The re-search process uses a secondary threshold (THRESHOLD_I2) to increase sensitivity while ensuring false detections are minimized.
    - This step ensures robustness in detecting QRS complexes, even in cases of irregular heartbeats or missed peaks.

 5. **T-Wave Identification**:
-   - When an RR interval is less than 360 ms, and greater than the 200 ms latency period, the algorithm checks whether the current peak is a T-wave or a QRS complex:
+   - When an RR interval is less than 360 ms and greater than the 200 ms latency period, the algorithm checks whether the current peak is a T-wave or a QRS complex:
      - The maximum slope of the peak is compared to the maximum slope of the preceding QRS complex.
      - If the maximum slope is less than half of the preceding QRS maximum slope, it is classified as a T-wave.
      - Otherwise, it is classified as a QRS complex.